 - Once the catheter is in place, dye is injected into it.
 X-ray images are taken to see how the dye moves through the aorta.
 The dye helps detect any blockages in blood flow.

 After the x-rays or treatments are finished, the catheter is removed.
 Pressure is applied to the puncture site for 20 to 45 minutes to stop the bleeding.
 After that time, the area is checked and a tight bandage is applied.
 The leg is most often kept straight for another 6 hours after the procedure.
+You should avoid strenuous activity, such as heavy lifting, for 24 to 48 hours.

 How to Prepare for the Test